biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 Wooden bridges and walkways are short, while the others are mostly medium.
-This could be encoded in feature "SPAN" using :class:`Orange.classifier.ClassifierByLookupTable`, which is faster than the Python function used here:
+This could be encoded in feature "SPAN" using :class:`~Orange.classification.lookup.ClassifierByLookupTable`, which is faster than the
+Python function used here:

 .. literalinclude:: code/imputation-complex.py